stenvdb/craft-fathom-analytics/README.md

 ![Screenshot](resources/img/screenshot.png)

-## A word about privacy, GDPR, &hellip;
+## A word about privacy, GDPR and cookie banners

-There has been a lot of talk about GDPR, cookies, privacy, &hellip; It's becoming more clear that big companies like Google are tracking you.
-Nearly every site I visit has Google Analytics installed on it.

-Even configuring Google Analytics to not send your IP address (i.e. setting `anonymizeIp` **true**) is being considered not in regulation of the privacy laws in Europe.
-Whether or not that's true, you're sharing a lot of data with Google.
-According to [BuiltWith](https://trends.builtwith.com/analytics/Google-Analytics) at the time of writing, more than 60% of the top 1m sites use Google Analytics.
-That's a horrific number, considering Google can use this data to keep a profile of you and your browsing habbits.
+If you care about privacy and use Google Analytics on your site, I encourage you to read some of my toughts, explaining how the majority of sites are not in comply with Europe's GDPR and PECR regulations.

+TL;DR

-Fathom Lite offers a free option you can self-host.
-Fathom already is commited about your privacy, and self-hosting it means you're not sharing any data with third party services.
+[Fathom](https://usefathom.com/) is a Google Analytics alternative.
+They offer [Fathom Lite](https://github.com/usefathom/fathom), which is free and you can self-host.
+Thereby no data is being shared with third party services.

-## A word about cookies

-Fathom Lite still uses cookies.
-But since you are not sharing any data with third party services, and Fathom does not store any personally identifiable information, you and your users data are **safe**.
+Although Fathm does not collect any personally identifiable information (and is GDPR compliant), it currently still uses a cookie.
+If you need a cookie-free solution, I suggest switching to Fathom Pro.
+Fathom Lite might become cookie-free in a future update though 🤞.

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.0.0-beta.23 or later and [Fathom Lite](https://github.com/usefathom/fathom)

 ## Installation